Rob Anderson (politician): Taiwan missionary service

-When he was nineteen years old, Anderson spent two years living in Taiwan doing missionary service for the Church of Jesus Christ of Latter-day Saints, where he learnt to speak Mandarin Chinese fluently, and worked as a caregiver for high-needs individuals and taught English as a second language.
+When he was nineteen years old, Anderson spent two years living in Taiwan doing missionary service for the Church of Jesus Christ of Latter-day Saints, where he learned to speak Mandarin Chinese fluently, worked as a caregiver for high-needs individuals, and taught English as a second language.

 Education and awards

-In 2003, Anderson graduated magna cum laude from Brigham Young University with a Bachelor of Arts in communications.
+In 2003, Anderson graduated magna cum laude from Brigham Young University with a Bachelor of Arts in Communications.

-Three years later, Anderson obtained a Bachelor of Laws degree from the University of Alberta, graduating ‘with distinction’ honours.
+Three years later, Anderson obtained a Bachelor of Laws degree from the University of Alberta, graduating with distinction.

-While at law school, Anderson earned the Merv Leitch QC Scholarship for superior academic standing in Constitutional Law and participation in related extra-curricular activities.

 Anderson co-founded the organization Students for a Stronger Alberta.
 This group advocated for democratic reform and more meaningful voter participation in the democratic process, printed a university newspaper (‘the Independent’) focused on debating relevant public policy and political issues of the day, and organized a speaker series on strengthening democracy that included Preston Manning, Ted Morton and David Kilgour.